 I’ve long railed against Zero Tolerance in True, with the first such story appearing way back in 1995.
 And there have been plenty … more … since.

 Now, there is an update to a ZT story in the 19 July 2009 issue about high school coach Brad Young.
-Before getting to that, here’s that story:
+Before getting to the update, here’s that story:

 When Brad Young, 44, the softball coach at Walkersville (Maryland) High School, hosted an end-of-season party for his team, his house became an extension of Frederick County Public Schools property, the school district says.
 And since some of the parents brought beer to the party — no students drank it, Young didn’t have any, and no parents became inebriated — the coach violated the district’s “zero tolerance” drug-free, alcohol-free and tobacco-free policy for having alcohol on “school property” and has been fired.
 Young was a coach at the school for five years, and since he has another job as a financial planner, donated his school salary to his team — buying them uniforms and jackets, equipment, and throwing parties.
 In that time he said he was never given a copy of the school policy that would have made his house school property because he was engaged in “official duties.”
 Young says such a policy could apply just about anywhere.
 “The superintendent could be at a Chamber of Commerce meeting sitting next to someone with an alcoholic beverage,” Young said.
 “She’s there in her official capacity as school superintendent and she’s representing the school system.
 Is she in violation of this policy and will she get fired?”
 A district spokeswoman refused to consider the scenario, saying only “I’m not going to interpret policy.”
 (Frederick News-Post) …Then I will: Yes, and No.